 Like its Scandinavian cousins, the Faroe Islands are not exactly a cheap place to go to.
 But there are ways to get around this, and ultimately it’s very backpacker friendly.

 There are lots of international ATMs but many of these, charge pretty insane withdrawal fees so it’s advisable to avoid small ATM transactions and get out a bunch of cash at once – just make sure you hide it well.
-Check out the Travelex cash card – it’s usually the best value way of getting money out of ATMs.
+If you need to transfer money internationally, use Transferwise, it’s the fastest and cheapest way to move money around when travelling.

 You should always have some emergency cash hidden on you and I’ve written an entire post on the best places to hide your money.
 If you want to carry a fair bit of cash safely on your body, your best bet is to get hold of a backpacker belt with a hidden security pocket.